earth-data-kit/earth-data-kit/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for Terra Draw
+about: Suggest an idea for EDK
 title: "[Feature Request]"
 labels: enhancement
 assignees: ''